 We interviewed approximately twenty food safety experts and were able to attract a strong number of respondents across all food processing industries within our survey.
 Thanks to the surveys, interviews and secondary research, Ground Floor Partners was able to deliver a report that addressed the current food safety measures and needs within seven separate processing industries.
 Based upon this analysis, we were able to rank each food industry segment based on their willingness to adopt greater safety, regulatory oversight, current needs and existing competitors.
 This report suggested that the client’s best market opportunities existed within meat processors, vegetable/ fruit processors, poultry, fish/ seafood and organic growers.
-A final 30-page report was delivered to the client that outlined our recommendations and provided next steps for the client to pursue.
-The client has continued down the regulatory approval path and has been in talks with a food operations management software company to integrate their device into the software so as to enable continuous monitoring within food processing plants.
+A final 30-page report was delivered to the client that outlined our findings and recommendations.
+Armed with accurate, current market information, client ultimately decided not to go to market.